xoxohorses/react-typescript-express-postgres-template/README.md

 **docker-compose.yml**

-DO NOT commit the env variables in your docker-compose.yml to GitHub.
+DO NOT commit real env variables in your `docker-compose.yml` to GitHub.
 Instead, store it in a `.env` file and manually deploy it to your server, or use the secret manager in your cloud provider.
-They currently live there as a starting point.
+The env variables currently live in docker compose only as a starting point.